top of page

 Groceries

-Americans continue to face price shocks in food prices in the Trump economy.
+It's not just the price of eggs - Americans have sticker shock every time they buy food.
 The US Department of Agriculture predicts grocery prices will increase by 3.3% in 2025 which is higher than the historical average.

 • States with highest grocery story price increases: